-Re-Pair Timer Options Description

-Immediate 0 - 15 minutes programmable

-(For MCW buffer time to re-establish the
+Re-Pair Timer Options Description Immediate (For MCW 0 - 15 minutes programmable buffer time to re-establish the

 Re-Pair Timer Options Description Accessories only) Bluetooth Connection when the Bluetooth signal is out of range.
 If either device powers off , the pairing keys are immediately cleared from both devices and the devices must re-pair.
 Infinite (For all Bluetooth devices) This Timer only applies to the accessory.
 The programmable timer choices are: 0 - 15 minutes, 2 hours, 4 hours or 8 hours.
 Do note there are exceptions for Operation Critical Wireless (OCW) headset and PTT which are preprogrammed to 8 hours.
-This is a "stay alive" time that the accessory will remain on without the device reconnecting before powering off.
-The radio will remain on until the user powers the radio off .
-The radio and accessory will remain paired indefinitely.
-Once the
+This timer is a "stay alive" timer where the accessory remains on without the device reconnecting before powering off.
+The radio remains on until the user powers off the radio.
+The radio and accessory remains paired

-Re-Pair Timer Options Description device re-connect, the timer is reset.
+Re-Pair Timer Options Description indefinitely.
+Once the device reconnect, the timer is reset.

 The radio could not control the Drop Timer of Personal Area Networking (PAN), Dial-Up Networking (DUN), Commercial Off- The-Shelf (COTS) and data services.
-It is depends on the specifications of these external devices.
+It depends on the specifications of these external devices.